VarSelect/VarSelect/index.md

                       -m paired
 ```

 When the analysis is finished, the file “example2_varselect.db” is created at the same directory.VarSelect compares the genotypic difference between the control (unaffected) and the case (affected) samples, and assign ‘LOH’ or ‘de_novo’ tags for loss of heterozygosity or *de novo* somatic mutations.
-There are several columns including ‘is_LOH’, ‘LOH_samples’, ‘is_denovo’ and** ‘**denovo_samples’ specific in the paired case/control workflow.
+There are several columns including ‘is_LOH’, ‘LOH_samples’, ‘is_denovo’ and ‘denovo_samples’ specific in the paired case/control workflow.

  The following commands filters out the *de novo* somatic variants.